|

 during Operation Market Garden by forcing a doctor to

-Caan agreed to do this movie because of the scene in which
+do this movie because of the scene in which he forces a

-he forces a reluctant Army surgeon to operate on one of his
+reluctant Army surgeon to operate on one of his buddies at

-Attenborough came to see me in Los Angeles, he offered me
+to see me in Los Angeles, he offered me the choice of

-the choice of several roles.
-I chose the Sergeant chiefly
+several roles.
+I chose the Sergeant chiefly for that one

 A